FTWtoday City Guide Live Banner

 Nearby: Sundance Square, Heritage Park, Paddock Park

 The courthouse was built for an estimated $400,000 in 1893-1895 to resemble the state capitol with pink Texas granite.
-The building houses the Tarrant County clerk’s office, probate and county courts at law, a law library, and the Tarrant County facilities management department.
+The building houses the Tarrant County clerk’s office, probate and county courts of law, a law library, and the Tarrant County facilities management department.

 Wharton-Scott_House1_(1_of_1)